 Covariates/Stratification

-Roads-stream hydrologic connectivity is affected by numerous environmental and human-made influences, which simply noted Roads-stream hydrologic connectivity and sediment delivery have been found to be influenced by both human-caused factors (location, surfacing, traffic) and environmental factors (slope, soils, geology, rainfall patterns) (Kastridis 2020).Roads-stream hydrologic connectivity is affected by numerous environmental and human-made influences, which can be either explicitly integrated into the sampling design or simply noted during field work and analyzed posthoc.
+Roads-stream hydrologic connectivity and sediment delivery have been found to be influenced by both human-caused factors (location, surfacing, traffic) and environmental factors (slope, soils, geology, rainfall patterns) (Kastridis 2020).
+Covariates reflecting such factors can be either explicitly integrated into the sampling design or data about these can be collected during field work and analyzed post hoc.
 The former increases chances that statistically-based conclusions can be generated but also increases the sample size needed for each covariate.
-Roads-stream hydrologic connectivity and sediment delivery have been found to be influenced by both human-caused factors (location, surfacing, traffic) and environmental factors (slope, soils, geology, rainfall patterns) (Kastridis 2020).

-AMPC question 1b asks how results vary by FPA landowner type, which are divided into large industrial (>5,000 ac) and small non-industrial, and by FPA geographic region (east/west).
-In stratifying by ownership, Dubé encountered challenges aggregating sufficient blocks in more fragmented non-industrial ownerships and in obtaining landowner permissions.
+of roads associated with the location AMPC question 1b asks how results vary by OFPA landowner type, which are divided into large industrial (>5,000 ac) and small landownersnon-industrial, and by OFPA geographic region (east/west).
+In stratifying by ownership, Dubéet al. (2010) encountered challenges aggregating sufficient blocks in more fragmented non-industrial ownerships and in obtaining landowner permissions.
 As a result, ~95 percent of their sampled area came from industrial and state/local government owners.
-Dubé stratified their sampling by three geographic regions (Coastal/Spruce, West of Cascade Crest, East of Cascade Crest), which were based on performance targets established by these regions in prior watershed analyses.
+Dubé et al. (2010) stratified their sampling by three geographic regions (Coastal/Spruce, West of Cascade Crest, East of Cascade Crest), which were based on performance targets established by these regions in prior watershed analyses.
 Their overall sample design considered the proportion of eligible lands within each of these zones.

-(effectA study that stratified by more specific environmental variables, such as granitic and volcanic geologies (Cabrera et al. 2016), found significantly different base erosion rates.
-(Sheridan et al. 2013) stratified by stream size because the same amount of sediment in a small stream has a greater potential to effect biota compared to that amount of sediment in a larger stream.
+A study that stratified by more specific environmental variables, such as granitic and volcanic geologies (Cabrera et al. 2016), found significantly different base erosion rates.
+Sheridan et al. (2013) stratified by stream size because the same amount of sediment in a small stream has a greater potential to affect biota compared to that amount of sediment in a larger stream.

 What other ODF rule-based covariates might be considered?

 Temporal Sampling

 Timing of sampling is critical for establishing baseline and trend estimates of RSHC.
-Dubé faced a number of related challenges, which are likely to be similar for the Oregon AMP process.
-The time it takes to get a sampling effort executed.
-The original vision was to have a first sample before significant RMAP work work had been accomplished, a second sample mid-way through RMAP efforts, and a third sample after RMAP was completed.
-However, the first sample was collected in 2006/2007.
-These results were reviewed by ISPR and approved by CMER in early 2010 and represent a point mid-way through RMAP efforts.
-In terms of trend, timing and budgetary considerations have delayed the follow up samplee to Dube which was intended to show trend and efficacy.
+Dubé et al. (2010) faced a number of related challenges, which are likely to be similar for the Oregon AMP process.
+First, The time it takes to get a sampling effort executed is one such consideration. impacts the ability to develop a pre-FRIA baseline.
+The original vision in Washington was to have a first sample before significant work on Road Maintenance and Abandonment Plans (RMAP) had been accomplished, a second sample mid-way through RMAP efforts, and a third sample after RMAP was completed.
+However, the first sample was collected in 2006/2007., X years after the Washington road upgrade process was underway.
+These results were reviewed by the Independent Scientific Peer Review Committee (ISPR and approved by the Cooperative Monitoring, Evaluation, and Research (CMER) group in early 2010 and represent a point mid-way through RMAP efforts.
+In terms of trend, timing and budgetary considerations have delayed the follow up sampling, to Dube et al. (2010) which was intended to show trend and efficacy.
 It is now scheduled to occur in 2028, well after RMAP completion in 2021 (2023-2025 fp_cmer_wrkplan.pdf).

 AREMP on a 5-year assessment cycle.